Help with addiction to crack cocaine or opiates

 SWIFT Specialist Family Service

-If your drug use means you risk having your children taken into care, contact the SWIFT Specialist Family Service.
+If your drug use means you risk having your children taken into care, ask your social worker to refer you to SWIFT Specialist Family Service.
 SWIFT provides a wide range of effective intensive, specialist assessment and support.

 Hastings Borough Council offers support for people who are homeless or at risk of being homeless.
 If you are in prison or in hospital and are about to be released, or at risk of being evicted, contact the council immediately.